Nitrogen vacancy centers in diamond as angle-squared sensors: Experimental Data

-After choosing a broad location, such as (b) for this nanodiamond, we tried to narrow down the spread of this region in both $\phi$ and $\Theta$, by probing with higher magnetic fields. \figref{fig:80mTLocation} shows such a plot of the behavior of the ESR dip location while sweeping 80~$mT$ magnetic field.
+We further narrowed down the spread of the NV center response in both $\phi$ and $\Theta$ by probing with higher magnetic fields. \figref{fig:80mTLocation} shows such a plot of the behavior of the ESR dip location while sweeping an 80~mT $B_\mathit{ext}$.
 As can be seen in this plot, the spread of both polar and azimuthal angles narrows down as the external magnetic field is increased.
-A thing to note in this plot is that the spread in the polar angle direction is much finer ($<$5$^\circ$) than the spread in the azimuthal angle direction ($<$25$^\circ$), which is expected for regions around the pole.
-The shifted ESR dip at 80mT at 13.4$^\circ$~$\phi$ and 267$^\circ$~$\Theta$ is shown in \figref{fig:80mTDip} and, as theoretically expected, is around 0.63~GHz.
+In this case, the spread in the polar angle is much finer ($<$5$^\circ$) than the spread in the azimuthal angle ($<$25$^\circ$), because the field direction is near the pole.
+The shifted ESR dip at 80~mT at 13.4$^\circ$~$\phi$ and 267$^\circ$~$\Theta$ is shown in \figref{fig:80mTDip}, fitted to a Lorentzian lineshape with the dip frequency at $\approx$~0.63~GHz.

-By scanning $B_\mathit{ext}$ between 0-95~$mT$, and analyzing the shifting of the ESR dip in location and frequency, following trends were observed.